MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

    The deployment's metrics page opens in the Azure portal.

-To access metrics directly from the Azure portal:
+To access metrics directly from the Azure portal, take the following steps:

 1. Go to the [Azure portal](https://portal.azure.com).